dismiss icon

 Enter To Win A Free Year Of tonebase Guitar

-String instruments have many extended techniques that while less commonly utilized in the repertoire by most composers, they are still important to understand.
+The violin has many extended techniques that while less commonly utilized in the repertoire by most composers, they are still important to understand.

 Here, we’ll take a deep dive into col legno, col legno tratto, and col legno battuto, so you can take your technique to the next level.